lukaskuko9/EasyConcurrency/README.md

 if (entity is null)
 {
-    //entity is null, we cannot process it return;
+    //entity is locked or doesn't exist
+    return;
 }
 ```